ChristopheBossens/Hopfield/README.md

 # Papers in progress:
-- Horn, D., & Rupping, E. (1993).
-Neural network modeling of memory deterioration in Alzheimer's disease.
-Neural Computation, 5, 736-749.
+- Hopfield, J. J., Feinstein, D. I., & Palmer, R. G. (1983).
+'Unlearning' has a stabilizing effect in collective memories.
+Nature

+- Burgess, N., & Shapiro, J. (1991).
+Neural network models of list learning.
+Network, 2, 399-422.

 - Zochowski, M., Lewenstein, M., & Nowak, A. (1993).
 A memory which tentatively forgets.
 Journal of Physics A, 2099-2112.